i3abghany/Digital-Logic-Simulator/README.md

 SIM
 OUT    ALL
 ```
-* Which shall print this result to the console.
+* Which shall print this result to the console:
 ```
 A 1
 B 0